ksnyder2452/cast/README.md

 * mysql backend database
 * RabbitMQ Server
 * Logger Service (must be launched first).
 Used to push information to the mysql database
 * File Storage Service.
-Used to queue outbound files (such as Test Script packages) and receive inbound files (such as Test Result packages).
-Integration with ADO Storage Account has not been enabled yet
+Used to queue outbound files and receive inbound files
-* Test Execution Service.
-Used to handle all communications between the UTAF Service and Test Frameworks (excluding Logger Service calls).
-Both Messages and Files are sent via the Test Execution Service
+* Execution Service.
+Used to handle all communications between the CAST Service and individual clients.
+Both Messages and Files are sent via the Execution Service
-* Test Environment Service.
-In progress
 * Scheduler Service.
-In progress
-* Copilot Service.
-In progress
+Schedule the Start Action
 * Health Check Service.
-Used to check the state of all Services (including registered Test Clients) and update the database appropriately.
-Since this is a standalone service it can handle Services that are Offline
+Used to check the state of all Services (including registered clients) and update the database appropriately
 * UI Controller.
-Used to manually control all Test Frameworks, but also to demonstrate/simulate UTAF functionality
+Used to manually control all clients, but also to demonstrate/simulate CAST functionality
 * Send REST Service.
-Used to demonstrate pushing REST API calls to the Test Execution Service.
-This demonstrates how we can integrate with ADO pipelines
+Used to demonstrate pushing REST API calls to the Execution Service.
+This demonstrates how we can integrate with pipelines
    * Demo Postman Collection.
 Used to demonstrate connecting to the REST Service
 * Playwright Demo.
-Modification of the Playwright Tutorial to include hooks into the UTAF.
+Modification of the Playwright Tutorial to include hooks into the CAST framework.
 See https://playwright.dev/dotnet/docs/intro for the original source code
 * JUNit Demo
 * Playwright (Java) Demo

 # Future Components
-* Test Environment Service.
-Used to setup and maintain Test Environments (such as Simulators, Emulators, Virtual Machines and Docker Containers)
-* Test Data Service.
-Will be merged with File Storage Service (for same purpose.
-Just a better naming convention)
-* Copilot Service.
-Used to demonstrate AI/LLM integration.
-Likely first examples will be generating BDD Scripts at runtime and comparing/contrasting results that span time, Test Platforms and Test Framework Types
-* Schedule Service.
-Used to schedule Test Framework Actions

-# Configure and run the UTAF Server (on a hosted environment)
+# Configure and run the CAST Server (on a hosted environment)
 * Install a MySQL Server instance
-   * Create a database called message_demo with a remote-accessible account named utaf_admin
+   * Create a database called message_demo with a remote-accessible account named cast_admin
    * Create the following tables
      * create table logger(uuid varchar(256) not null, reference_uuid varchar(256), originator varchar(256), type varchar(16), code varchar(16), message varchar(256), original_message varchar(256), event_time_dt DATETIME, display_name varchar(256), filter_on varchar(256), filter_on_owner varchar(256), filter_on_group varchar(256), filter_on_location varchar(256), order_in_system MEDIUMINT NOT NULL AUTO_INCREMENT, primary key(order_in_system));
      * create table current_state(uuid varchar(256) not null, reference_uuid varchar(256), state varchar(256), event_time_dt DATETIME, scheduled_time DATETIME, order_in_system MEDIUMINT NOT NULL AUTO_INCREMENT, primary key(order_in_system));